 At the beginning of the 2020, the Johns Hopkins scientists have developed a BCI system which used AI to enable a quadriplegic man to feed himself.
 This April, Neuralink by Elon Musk allowed a monkey to play Pong with his mind.

 Do you need other examples to understand that telekinesis exists?

 Telekinesis, in simple terms, is the act of using thoughts to influence physical objects in the world.
 Simply put, brain-computer interfaces allow this to happen.

 This is both magical and real, much more real than bending a teaspoon on TV.

-In addition to AI and the use of brain waves to manipulate objects in the real world, the use of BCI in digital landscapes can create immersive virtual environments.
-In the era of cryptocurrencies and virtual works NFT, the use of BCI will also bring telekinesis to universes outside our physical world.
+In addition to AI and the use of brain waves to manipulate objects in the real world, the use of BCI in digital landscapes will be able to create immersive virtual environments.
+In the era of cryptocurrencies and virtual works NFT, the use of BCI will also bring telekinesis into universes outside of our physical world.

 Culturally we will need to change our general definition of what telekinesis is in the 21st century.
-That bucket will continue to stand still, and Troisi will continue to beg for it in vain.
-Since there is no proof that it can be done “magically”, we will begin to do it technologically.
+That bucket will continue to remain still, and Troisi will continue to beg for it in vain.
+Since there is no evidence that it can be done "magically", we will start doing it technologically.